Kysumi/dyno-table/README.md

     // These keys need to be named after the name of the GSI that is defined in your table instance
     gsi1: speciesIndex,
     gsi2: enclosureIndex,
-  },
+    // Example of a read-only index for audit trail data
+    gsi3: auditIndex, // This index will never be updated during entity update operations },
   queries: {
     // ✅ Semantic method names that describe business intent